Turnberry Lighthouse

-Turnberry Lighthouse. or Turnberry Point Lighthouse, is a category B listed minor light on the South Ayrshire coast of Scotland.
+Turnberry Lighthouse, or Turnberry Point Lighthouse, is a category B listed minor light on the South Ayrshire coast of Scotland.
 It was designed by David and Thomas Stevenson and completed in 1873.
-It is a conspicuous landmark from the Ayrshire Coastal Path and the Trump Turnberry golf resort.
+It is a conspicuous landmark when seen from the Ayrshire Coastal Path and the Trump Turnberry golf resort.

 History

 Bristo Rock, off the stretch of Ayrshire coast near Turnberry Point, had been the cause of so many shipwrecks that in 1869 the Receiver of Wreck at Ayr suggested a lighthouse should be built on the rock.
 The engineers for the Northern Lighthouse Board, David and Thomas Stevenson examined the rock and decided it was not a suitable location but instead recommended a nearby onshore site, Turnberry Point, at a place where the moat of Turnberry Castle had once been.

 Construction started in 1871 at an estimated cost of £6,576.
 The building contractor was John Barr of Ardrossan and the lantern and machinery was by Milne and son.
 The light was first lit on 30 August 1873.